VIDIUN/vmc-ng/docs/kaltura-internal-docs/publish-kmc-ng-solution.md

 ```
 **IMPORTANT** replace `xxx` with the personal token you prepared in advance as a value for the `--gh-token` flag.

-If everything worked as expected you should see a new tag in [kmc-ng repository > releases](https://github.com/kaltura/kmc-ng/releases).
+If everything worked as expected you should see a new tag in [vmc-ng repository > releases](https://github.com/vidiun/vmc-ng/releases).

 4. Rebuild the application to include changes added automatically by the release command.
 ```